-Prerequisite: Because of the rigorous nature of the honors-level requirements, students must have been enrolled in the interdisciplinary course World Humanities Honors or English 9 Honors.
+Prerequisite: Because of the rigorous nature of the honors-level requirements, students must have been enrolled in English 9 Honors.
 Students may also petition the English department head for approval to enroll in this honors level course.
 Approval will be limited to candidates with high reading comprehension, strong analytical skills, and above average writing skills.